rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 ## Manual Method

-The MQTT Plug-in contains a public procedure to do discovery from withing other plug-ins.
+The MQTT Plug-in contains a public procedure to do discovery from within other plug-ins.
 To use, the plug-in must have the following line:
 <pre>
     hvImport haObjectDiscovery
 </pre>